My son is 6 years old, and I just got his BMI report card from school. It says he is overweight. What does that mean? What do I do now?

 - Limit sugar-sweetened beverages and offer low-fat milk or water instead.

-- Limit time spent in front of a screen, including TV and computers, to less than 2 hours a day.
+- Limit screen time (time spent watching TV, playing video games, using a smartphone, computer, or other device) to less than 2 hours a day.

 - Set a good example by eating healthy, being physically active, and limiting the time you spend in front of a screen.